Oldsize/HangMan-Console-Game/README.md

-I'ts my first project java.
+Hi!
 If this don't work on your ide change variable "PATHTOFILE" on correct.